Stanford-NavLab/gnss_lib_py/docs/source/reference/reference.rst

   degrees.
 * :code:`alt_rx_m` : (float) receiver altitude position estimate in
   meters.
 Referenced to the WGS-84 ellipsoid.
+* :code:`heading_rx_rad` : (float) receiver heading estimate in radians
+  where 0 radians is North and pi/2 radians is East, etc.
+  Assumed to be radians in the range between 0 and 2pi.

 Receiver ground truth naming conventions are as follows: